 Containers offer many advantages over monolithic applications, packaged as VMs.
 Most importantly, a container image is immutable, easily built and deployed without reliance on permanent infrastructure.
 Nevertheless, containers are a challenge to IT operations teams, who need full visibility and control of their software supply chain to implement security and governance policies.
 To address this problem, today Google announced Grafeas, an Open Source Project that provides a flexible verification framework to connect components deployed in production with their origins.
 Grafeas is a metadata API that aggregates information about all the software components in a container, including package descriptions, build and deployment histories, and known component vulnerabilities.
 The Grafeas API can be used to store, query, and retrieve comprehensive metadata on software components of all kinds.

-Find out more about our integrations with Google Cloud Platform on our partner page, or try Black Duck Hub on GCP for a 14 day free trial.
+Find out more about our integrations with Google Cloud Platform on our partner page, or try Black Duck on GCP.
 To try Grafeas or to join the project, please visit https://github.com/grafeas.